wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Development for v2
 v2 is now in Release stage, but there is still work planned...
-1. The output text has double blank lines inserted.
+1. LONG-RUNNING ISSUE: The output text has double blank lines inserted.
 Output text needs to be fixed, or we need to find alternate interface/browser solution.
 The long running issue of additional lines between each line is a long running problem, but we are now getting double blank lines, which may mean the filter is not working correctly.
 Surely one of the AI can by now say, "this is the issue" to the additional blank lines thing.
 Gur.
 2. The project now aims to support these specific models shown below, but do so well.
 Qwen3 and GLM 4.7 level models should be kept, in order to keep compatibility with non-compile install options.
 The main program needs to support the models shown below, thereabouts, we need complete handling for each one.
 This includes, if they are thinking, then what is the end thinking tag? `</THINK>`, `Answer :`, "Final Response:", before final response, in order for the thinking phase to end correctly, and other such handling quirks that we have for models in the list, but that also only those models, including variants of those models, eg abliterated, huihui, etc....
 ```
 GLM